tuxedio/tuxedio-api-legacy/MODEL_README.md

 4. blogger_controller - Extends user controller with ability to create blog posts
 5. activities_controller - Extends vendor controller to create, edit, and destroy their activities
 6. timeslots_controller - Manages timeslots for activities so that multiple activities can have different or the same timeslots.
-7. trips_controller - Allows users to create, edit, and destroy collections of itineraries.
+7. adventures_controller - Allows users to create, edit, and destroy collections of itineraries.
 8. Itinerary_controller - Adds ability to create, sort, edit, and destroy itinerary items
 9. blogpost_controller - Adds ability to create, edit, and destroy blog posts.